Your bike frame choice matters more than you think. Steel or aluminum? One lasts forever, the other makes you faster—and they’re not interchangeable.

 This article covered steel and aluminum frames and a few tips on choosing the right one for you.
 Here are some key takeaways:

-- Aluminum frames deliver better performance.
-It’s cheaper than steel frames, and it doesn’t rust.
+- Aluminum frames deliver better performance—cheaper than steel frames and don’t rust

 So, steel or aluminum?
 Which one do you own?
 Did I cover everything you wanted to know?
 Let me know in the comments section below (we read and reply to every comment).
 If you found this article helpful, check out my full blog for more tips and tricks on fixed gear and single-speed bikes.
 Thanks for reading, and stay fixed.